ASE-Workshop-2023/tutorial/_episodes/03-reading-writing-atoms.md

 ~~~
 {: .output}

+- `**kwargs` means "all remaining keyword arguments"; this allows extra options like `scaled=True` to be passed to writers that understand them.
 - To find the extra supported `**kwargs`, we can look at the documentation of the lower-level functions.
-- For example we can find the `scaled=True` option for FHI-aims at https://wiki.fysik.dtu.dk/ase/ase/io/formatoptions.html#ase.io.aims.write_aims
+- For example we can find the `scaled=True` option for FHI-aims [here](https://wiki.fysik.dtu.dk/ase/ase/io/formatoptions.html#ase.io.aims.write_aims).

 > ## Exercise: Converting structures
 > Import a structure file relevant to your own research,